-In the schemes each kWh of biomethane injected to the grid is labelled electronically with a unique identifier (certificate) known as a RGGO or a BMC.
-This identifier contains, for each kWh of gas, information about where, when and how it was produced.
+In the schemes, each kWh/MWh of biomethane injected to the grid is labelled electronically with a unique identifier.
+This identifier contains, for each kWh/MWh of gas, information about where, when and how it was produced.
 When consumers buy green gas, the certificate is their guarantee that the renewable claim to the gas is authentic and has not been sold to anyone else.
-To close the cycle and remove the given KWh of biomethane from further trading, the certificate is redeemed in its respective registry.
+To close the cycle and remove the given kWh of biomethane from further trading, the certificate is redeemed in its respective registry.